 The element sulfur as it occurs in foods is called sulfate.
 Sulfate is also found in sea water.
 And in magnesium sulfate or Epsom salt.
 Sulfur is a known healing mineral.
 It’s the third most abundant mineral in your body and it crucial as an antioxidant.

 The main role of sulfate for humans is stabilization of protein structures.
 Sulfate also plays a role in thiamin and biotin (B Vitamins) and with insulin which controls blood sugar levels.
 Sulfur is also required to create the rigidity found in your nails, hair, and skin.
 It plays a crucial role to glutathione, the body’s detoxifier.
 Without sufficient sulfur, glutathione is virtually useless and halts your body’s natural detoxification process.

 A Sulfur deficiency can lead to the inflammation and pain associated with skeletal and muscular disorders like arthritis, fibromyalgia, rheumatoid arthritis, and others.
 Low Sulphur levels have can be linked to medical conditions such as:

 - Heart disease

-Soaking in Epsom salt which is as I’ve said magnesium sulfate, is just another way to ensure the sulfur content in your body is sufficient and provide all the healing properties associated with a proper level of sulfur in the body.
+Soaking in Epsom salt which is magnesium sulfate, is just another way to ensure the sulfur content in your body is sufficient to provide all the healing properties associated with a proper level of sulfur in the body.